gargsid1711/Artificial-Intelligence/README.md

 ## DO NOT COPY.
 Only for reference

 ### MP1: Maze Search
-#### Algorithms Implemented: Breadth-first search, Depth-first search, A-star, A-start for multiple objectives
+#### Algorithms Implemented: Breadth-first search, Depth-first search, A-star, A-star for multiple objectives

 ### MP2: Robotic Arm Motion Planning